bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-So, where are we now?
+Where are we now?
 HTML5 is a cooperation between W3C and the Web Hypertext Application Technology Working Group, and what they&apos;ve done is they&apos;ve established these four guidelines for how HTML5 should be approached as browsers go to support it.